 11. There are many other rituals as well followed by people depending on the region they stay in.
 So, the celebration of Navratri is done by all but in different methods.

 Navratri is one of the significant Hindu festivals which is devoted to the Goddess Durga or Shakti.
 It is celebrated with much religious fervor among the Hindu community across distinct parts of the country.
-Navratri holds a special importance in Hinduism, thus devotees of Goddess Durga, follow various set of rituals for the nine days of Navratri.
+Navratri holds special importance in Hinduism, thus devotees of Goddess Durga, follow a various set of rituals for the nine days of Navratri.
 They start the rituals by observing a strict fast for nine days, followed by singing devotional songs during these divine nine nights.
 People visit temples and other religious places and offer prayers to the mother deities to get their utter blessings.
 Feeding sweetmeats (bhog) to small girls is one of the pious rituals during Navratri(especially in the last three days).